The refined class number formula for Drinfeld modules: Introduction

-The first author acknowledges support from the Grant CA1/RSUE/2021-00623 funded by the Spanish Ministry of Universities, the Recovery, Transformation and Resilience Plan, and Universidad Autónoma de Madrid.
-The second author acknowledges support for this article as part of Grants CEX2019-000904-S and PID2019-108936GB-C21 funded by MCIN/AEI/ 10.13039/501100011033.
+The first author acknowledges support from the Grant CA1/RSUE/2021-00623 funded by the Spanish Ministry of Universities, the Recovery, Transformation and Resilience Plan, and Universidad Autónoma de Madrid; and from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2047/1 – 390685813.
+The second author acknowledges support for this article as part of Grants CEX2023-001347-S, PID2022-142024NB-I00 and CNS2023-145167 funded by MICIU/AEI/10.13039/501100011033.